JanHerca/urantiapedia/output/wikijs/en/article/606/Vol8_1.md

 Mike Taylor, Jo Hausler and Ken Glasziou asked for articles on the origin of _the URANTIA Book_.
 We got permission to publish: ‘_The URANTIA Book_: The question of origin’

 Since then we have written to Meredith Sprunger to allow us to publish his pamphlet: ‘The Origin of The URANTIA Bock.’
-Not only did Meredith give us the o.k., but to sent we another article: 'God's Presence in Action'.
+Not only did Meredith give us the o.k., but to sent we another article: ‘God’s Presence in Action'.
 Christopher Billington asked us for an article on how to run a study group.
 We were able to obtain a few articles on that subject.
 One by Henri Begemann and one by Peter Webb.

 Stephen Theiler requested something on astrology and Mark Blackham responded to his request.